 Using the service command

 As the name suggests, the service command lists the services as well as their status on the terminal.
+It allows users to start, stop, restart, and manage services running on the system.
 We run the command:

 Running the command for the first time may take a while since it collects the services from